FallenDeity/discord.py-masterclass/docs/views.md

 Like views, we need to take a look at a few of the methods of the `discord.ui.Modal` class to understand how to create a modal:

-- `on_error(interaction, error, item)` - A method that is called when an error occurs while processing an interaction, discord.py dosent handle errors that occur in modals, so you must handle them yourself.
+- `on_error(interaction, error, item)` - A method that is called when an error occurs while processing an interaction, discord.py dose'nt handle errors that occur in modals, so you must handle them yourself.
 - `on_submit(interaction)` - A method that is called when the modal is submitted.
 - `interaction_check(interaction)` - A check that is called when an interaction is received.
 If the check returns `True`, the interaction is processed.
 If the check returns `False`, the interaction is ignored.
 - `stop()` - Stops the modal.